-September 2013
+September, November 2013

-Jim Bradshaw, Rocky Mease, and Lee Hovel attended the Ministerial Care Coalition (MC2) Conference.
+Jim Bradshaw, Rev. Rocky Mease, and Rev. Lee Hovel attended the Ministerial Care Coalition (MC2) Conference.
 They became aware of the state of professional church workers and their challenges with wellness, which were affecting their personal health, marriage, and ministry.
-It was evident to them that the health of the congregations cannot rise above the health and well-being of its leaders.
 They left the conference with a plan to address this concern in the Kansas District.
 The group developed a discussion piece: "A Theological Basis for Renewal in Wellness."
+The Renewal in Wellness Task Force was formed and held a retreat to establish an action plan to address the well-being of professional church workers.
+The task force agreed to ask the Board of Directors (BOD) of the Kansas District to adopt the theme of "Renewal in Wellness" in 2014 and leading up to the district convention in June of 2015.